marcolino/farmatime-server/README.md

 If you have an idea, or you're missing a capability that would make development easier and more robust, please [Submit feature request](https://github.com/acme-server/acme-server/issues/new?assignees=&labels=type%3A+feature+request&template=feature.yml).

 If a similar feature request already exists, don't forget to leave a "+1".
-If you add some more information such as your thoughts and vision about the feature, your comments will be embraced warmly :)
+If you add some more information such as your thoughts and vision about the feature, your comments will be embraced warmly.

 # Contributing